Got a firewall? Use it.

 WPf2b does a different job — turning WordPress events into system-level signals for fail2ban — so it usually sits alongside other security plugins without conflict.
 The exception: if another plugin stops a request before WordPress reaches the relevant hook, WPf2b will not see that particular event.

-Almost never.
-By design.
-The in-WordPress configuration has stayed unusually stable over years of releases.
-You may need to update fail2ban filter files when moving between plugin versions, especially if you want new event types, but a working WordPress configuration should not need regular attention.
+You may occasionally need to update the fail2ban filter files when new event types are added, but a working configuration should not need regular attention.

 The free plugin is GPL-licensed, like WordPress itself.
 Premium is a paid commercial version.